sebmestrallet/typst-paris-saclay-thesis-flat/template/main.typ

 //    might like.
 ///////////////////////////////////////////

-// Switch to a serif font familly, size 11
+// Switch to a serif font family, size 11

 #set text(
   font: "Libertinus Serif",